TalGenkin/IDD-Fa18-Lab3/README.md

 For the flex sensor I used a resistor of 27K Ohm, with which I got voltage values of 150V - 550V approx.

+Without resistance - the voltage is 1023, with a 22k resistor, the votage is around 300.
+With a 5k resistor the voltage is 126V.

 **e.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**